thephez/backup-readme/platform/markdown/explanation-dpns.md

 # Overview

 Dash Platform Name Service (DPNS) is a service used to register names on Dash Platform.
-It is a general service that is used to provide usernames and application names for [identities](explanation-identity) but can also be extended in the future to resolve other cryptocurrency addresses, websites, and more.
+It is a general service that is used to provide usernames for [identities](explanation-identity) but can also be extended in the future to resolve other cryptocurrency addresses, websites, and more.
 DPNS is implemented as an application on top of the platform and leverages platform capabilities.

 > 👍 DPNS DIP
 >
 > The [DPNS Dash Improvement Proposal (DIP)](https://github.com/dashpay/dips/blob/master/dip-0012.md) provides more extensive background information and details.

 ##  Relationship to identities

 DPNS names and [Identities](explanation-identity) are tightly integrated.
 Identities provide a foundation that DPNS builds on to enable name-based interactions -- a user experience similar to what is found in non-cryptocurrency applications.
 With DPNS, users or application developers register a name and associate it with an identity.
 Once linked, the identity's private keys allow them to prove ownership of the name to establish trust when they interact with other users and applications.

 # Details